 “And this went both ways.
 Appellate counsel were contacting us wanting to take the case,” Skeels said.

-Jon Suder, another partner in Friedman Suder & Cooke who also represents Lighting Ballast, said that while the case has been well briefed in the lower courts, his client’s decision to sign up Clement and Hicks on March 21 increases the chances that the high court will take the case.
+Jon Suder, another partner in Friedman Suder & Cooke who also represents Lighting Ballast, said that, while the case has been well briefed in the lower courts, his client’s decision to sign up Clement and Hicks on March 21 increases the chances that the high court will take the case.

 “There are nuances in getting the Supreme Court’s attention.
 And there are other cases that are before the Supreme Court that are dealing with the issue of deference.
 And we want to make sure ours is the case that the court takes,” Suder said.
-The cert petition is due on May 22, Suder notes.
+The cert petition is due on May 22, Suder noted.

 Steven Routh, a partner in the Washington, D.C., office of Orrick, Herrington & Sutcliffe who represents Universal Lighting Technologies, did not immediately return a call for comment.